 Wenjing Wang Lab

-We are applying cutting-edge protein engineering methods, such as directed evolution, to improve the dynamic range and overall performance of light-sensitive proteins, and to harness them for detection and manipulation of important biochemical events.
-Our goal is to expand the optogenetics toolbox with widespread utility across multiple subfields of cell biology and neuroscience.
+We utilize cutting-edge protein engineering methods, including directed evolution, to engineer these new tools.
+Various model systems—including mammalian cell culture, neuronal culture and animal models—are used to test the performance of our tools.
+Our goal is to expand the optogenetics and chemogenetics toolboxes, with widespread utility across multiple subfields of cell biology and neuroscience.

 Wenjing Wang, Ph.D.

-William R. Roush Assistant Professor, Department of Chemistry, U-M College of Literature, Science, and the Arts
+William R. Roush Associate Professor, Department of Chemistry, U-M College of Literature, Science, and the Arts

 (she/her/hers)